-Arguably the most dedicated fans in the NFL, fans of the Cleveland Browns somehow have two watch locations in town.
-Texas Capital Area Browns Backers have settled in at Green Light Social (720 West 6th Street) and Baker Street Pub (we see what you guys did there with that dad joke, I’m sure Mayfield appreciates it) (3003 South Lamar Blvd).
+Arguably the most dedicated fans in the NFL, fans of the Cleveland Browns have two watch locations in town.
+Texas Capital Area Browns Backers have settled in at Top Spin (1851 South Lakeline Boulevard, Cedar Park) and Baker Street Pub (we see what y’all did there with that dad joke, I’m sure Mayfield appreciates it) (3003 South Lamar Blvd).

 There doesn’t seem to be a bar or a fan club for the Jacksonville Jaguars.
-This Austin – Jacksonville Jaguars Watch Party page hasn’t posted since 2019 and the last bar they gathered at is not closed.
+This Austin – Jacksonville Jaguars Watch Party page hasn’t posted since 2019 and the last bar (Oak Sports Bar) has permanently closed.

 Of course there are plenty of Houston Texans fans in Austin and the Austin Texans Fan Group (just under 2K members on Facebook) will watch the kick-off game at the South Austin Beer Garden (10700 Menchaca Road).
 Continuation of their watch parties will be based on how this kick-off watch party goes.

 More places to watch NFL Football in Austin!

 Any New York Giants fans in the house?
-The official watch party for the New York Giants in Austin Texas happens at Tap 24 (1004 W 24th Street), according to this site.
+The official watch party for the New York Giants in Austin Texas happens at The Dizzy Rooster (306 East Sixth Street).

-You’ll find the official Seattle Seahawks Booster Club, The Austin, Texas 12s, cheering loudly at Common Interest Karaoke Bar in North Austin.
-There they have an amazing staff and an entire wall of the venue dedicated the Seahawks, you’ll feel right at home with the staff’s great hospitality and Seahawks camraderie.
+You’ll find the official Seattle Seahawks Booster Club, The Austin, Texas 12s, cheering loudly at Common Interest Karaoke Bar (8440 Burnet Road) in North Austin.
+With an entire wall of the venue dedicated the Seahawks, you’ll feel right at home with the staff’s great hospitality and Seahawks camraderie.

-San Francisco 49ers fans will be settling in at Whiskey Tango Foxtrot (701 W. 6th Street).
+San Francisco 49ers fans will be settling in at Whiskey Tango Foxtrot (701 West Sixth Street).

-In past years, Green Bay Packers fans have gathered at Shooters on 620 (11416 FM 62), an officials Packers Fan Cave, Billy’s on Burnet (2105 Hancock Drive), or if you like to hang out downtown for games, Star Bar (600 West 6th Street) has $15 domestic buckets and cheese curds to snack on.
+In past years, Green Bay Packers fans have gathered at Shooters on 620 (11416 FM 62), an official Packers Fan Cave, Billy’s on Burnet (2105 Hancock Drive), or if you like to hang out downtown for games, Star Bar (600 West Sixth Street) has $15 domestic buckets and cheese curds to snack on.

 Detroit Lions fans will be roaring along with the Michigan crowds at Haymaker (2310 Manor Road) with the Detroit Lions Watch Group.
 They’ll also be enjoying $2 off pitchers of beer, $2 mimosas, and $3 bloody marys and red sangria on Sundays.